Biometrics-IITA/Estimating-Realized-Genetic-Gain/README.md

 ## Introduction

-Estimating genetic gain is crucial in plant breeding as it allows breeders to quantify the progress in developing new varieties with desirable traits.
+Estimating realized genetic gain is crucial in plant breeding as it allows breeders to quantify the progress in developing new varieties with desirable traits.
 By measuring the increase in performance over generations, breeders can evaluate the effectiveness of their breeding strategies and adjust methods and logistics as necessary for increased efficiency.